toluwajosh/applied_python_programming_masterclass/4_web_apps_with_django/django_mini_blog_3.md

 {% endblock %}
 ```

-## Restrict views based on permision
+## Restrict views based on permission

-# TODO: reformat this part

-If you're using function-based views, the easiest way to restrict access to your functions is to apply the login_required decorator to your view function, as shown below.
+If you're using function-based views, the easiest way to restrict access to your functions is to apply the `login_required` decorator to your view function, as shown below.
 If the user is logged in then your view code will execute as normal.
 If the user is not logged in, this will redirect to the login URL defined in the project settings (settings.LOGIN_URL), passing the current absolute path as the next URL parameter.
 If the user succeeds in logging in then they will be returned back to this page, but this time authenticated.

 ```python
 from django.contrib.auth.decorators import login_required